 Check Out: 5 Best Walnut Wood Cutting Board Reviews

 Durable and easy to maintain, teak is also a great option to make cutting boards.
-Teak is also a common furniture choice to make beds, benches, stools, etc. It resists moisture and stands up against splinter no matter how many times it gets wet or dry.
+Teak is also a common furniture choice to make beds, benches, stools, etc. It resists moisture and stands up against the splinter no matter how many times it gets wet or dry.
 Plus, teak wood doe not require regular oiling.
 However, they are costlier than acacia and bamboo depending upon the board features.

 Check Out: Large Reversible Teak Wood Cutting Board: By Sonder Los Angeles

-Are you tired of sharpening dull knife over and over again?
+Are you tired of sharpening dull knives over and over again?
 Then get a maple wood cutting board.
 Maple ensures you can cut ingredients smoothly and at the same time prevents the blade from dulling quickly.
 You’ll rarely see any knife marks over the maple board.
 And no deep cuts mean fewer bacteria over the surface.
 But with advantages comes a hefty price tag.
 Yes, maple is expensive but hygienic.

 Check Out: Maple Cutting Board by Michigan Maple Block